nmozumdar/himeAna/README.md

    2. (optional) Modify the command that is used to call ROOT.
 This might be useful if you are using an older version of ROOT that does not yet include a web server to display all your instances of TCanvas, TBrowser, etc. in your web browser.
    3. Enter the complete absolute path to your `himeAna` directory.
 3. In the same directory `common`, type `./compileCommons.sh`.
 This will create shared libraries that are loaded in each of the individual analysis steps.

+## HIME Nomenclature and Unique Channel Numbering
+- Module: The combination of a scintillator and it's two photomultiplier tubes (PMTs)
+- Layer: An array of 24 either horizontally or vertically aligned modules
+- Detector wall: A set of layers

+The analogue signals that come from the photomultipliert tubes (PMTs) are discriminated by the PaDiWa boards.
+Each of them has 16 channels in is connected via a DAC chain to a peripheral field programmable gate array (FPGA).
+There can be up to 3 PaDiWa boards for an FPGA, so in total, each FPGA can cover 48 channels.
+The FPGAs serve as time-to-digital converters (Not all of them, but all where PaDiWa boards are connected).
+On each TRB3 board, we can use up to 4 FPGAs as TDCs, so up to 192 channels can be read out.

+In order to have a unique number for each channel, the HIME channel number is defined as

+	HIME channel = (DAC chain) x 16 + (FPGA number) x 48

+This will be extended by `... + (TRB3 number) x 192` once we have more TRB3 boards in operation.

+The numbering will always start from 0: The first layer is layer 0, the first HIME channel is 0, the first detector wall is wall 0, the first PaDiWa channel is 0, ...

 ## Structure of the HIMEana Tools
 The two main parts of HIMEana are `fourChannel` and `multiChannel`.
 The former is used to have a look on uncalibrated data from up to 4 channels and allows to cut on coincidences between two modules.
 The latter is used to calibrate all modules of HIME in time, position and energy, which is done is multiple steps.
 For each step, there is a subdirectory in `multichannel`, which reads and writes from/to the corresponding subdirectories of `data`.